caseyverse/legends/src/characters/torneth.md

 ### AI Dungeon

-Torneth is was designed around AI Dungeon's [Wizard scenario](https://ai-dungeon.fandom.com/wiki/Default_Scenario#Fantasy) and is compatible with it.
-The Book of Essence was replaced with Manual of the Phoenix because of the [Essence](./../essence.md)'s role in Legends of Zack.
-You're welcome to change this back but be warned this usually leads to the AI prioritizing vampirism and necromancy when going by Legends' definition of Essence.
+Torneth was designed around AI Dungeon's [Wizard scenario](https://ai-dungeon.fandom.com/wiki/Default_Scenario#Fantasy) and is compatible with it.
 As described in his world entry above, he is intended to be the antagonist and is designed to keep the game truly endless.

+In an [early version](https://www.furaffinity.net/view/41439402/) of the character, Torneth was trapped in the The Book of Essence.
+This was replaced with Manual of the Phoenix due to the [Essence](./../essence.md) functioning as Mana in Legends of Zack and the AI prioritizing vampirism and necromancy because of that definition.
+This phenomenon was discovered long before Torneth's introduction and was simply an error on my part.

 ### D&D